bingas

 Cebuano

-n. duet
+n. minority

 Cebuano